simmac/minimal_adb_fastboot/README.md

 Quick ADB / Fastboot installer for OS X and Linux (minimal_adb_fastboot)
 ====================

+Quick info: If you are handling with Android M previews, please check out the [preview](/simmac/minimal_adb_fastboot/tree/preview) branch!

 Last updated: 14.03.2015 | adb version: 1.0.32
 ------------------------
 Installs the adb and fastboot binaries for OS X and Linux.